Gustin3112/Boring_Python_Projects/README.md

-# My Python Practice Projects
+# My Python Automation Practice Projects

 Hello there! 👋 Welcome to my repository of Python practice projects.